GrupoCATO/kobo-docker-ripcord/README.md

     $ rm docker-compose.yml

-3. Edit the environment file [`envfile.server.txt`](./envfile.server.txt), filling in **all** mandatory variables, and optional variables as needed.

-4. Optionally enable additional settings for your Google Analytics token, S3 bucket, e-mail settings, etc. by editing the files in [`envfiles/`](./envfiles).
+3. Optionally enable additional settings for your Google Analytics token, S3 bucket, e-mail settings, etc. by editing the files in [`envfiles/`](./envfiles).

-5. Start the KoBo deployment and monitor logs:
+4. Start the KoBo deployment and monitor logs:

     $ docker-compose up -d